AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-13-os101-operating-system-scheduling-algorithms.md

 - **Blocking**: A process that is blocked is waiting on the completion of a certain event.
 Usually, that event is some input/output (I/O) operation.
 Since I/O operations are privileged and require switching to kernel mode, the process must wait for the CPU to attend to those tasks before it can resume execution.
 Blocked processes are unblocked by the scheduler and either placed back on the ready queue or swapped out of main memory (suspended).
 By definition, a blocked process is not currently running on the CPU.

 - **Starvation**: We say that a process that needs to use a computing resource (e.g., the CPU) but has been unable to do so for a considerable amount of time (relative to other processes) is being *starved*.
-One of the primary goals of a scheduler is to circumvent the problem of starvation.
+One of the primary goals of a scheduler is to circumvent starvation.

 - **Context switch**: The collective state of memory and the CPU registers associated with a running process is known as that process's execution *context*.
 A context *switch* occurs when the CPU goes from executing one process to executing another.
 To make this possible, the scheduler stores a snapshot of the current process's state somewhere on disk or memory so we can restore it at a later time and resume execution where the process last left off.